tfukui95/tor-experiment/ToyExperiment.md

 SocksPort 0
 OrPort 5000
+ControlPort 9051

 # An exit policy that allows exiting to IPv4 LAN
 ExitPolicy accept 192.168.1.0/24:*
-# An exit policy that allows exiting to IPv6 localhost
-ExitPolicy accept [::1]:*
-IPv6Exit 1
 EOL"
 ```

-This config file created on the directory authority creates a generic config file for all routers, which can then be copied over to a router.
-The file is saved in `/tmp/router.conf` and can be seen by
+This config file created on the directory authority creates a generic config
+file for all routers, which can then be copied over to a router.
+The file is
+saved in `/tmp/router.conf` and can be seen by

 ```
 cat /tmp/router.conf